SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Problem-01.md

 ## Input
 Name of the series - Lucifer

-Count seasons – 3
+Number seasons – 3

-Count episodes  – 18
+Number episodes  – 18

 Duration of an episode – 55